WuJune/WuJune/README.md

 Hi, I'm **WuJune**.

-* Currently working on BJUT MePro as a intern.
+* Currently working on BJTU MePro as a intern.

 * Currently learning some Golang, Cpp, Python, Vue.